 If you’re looking for an exhilarating hike and some spectacular views across the South Wales countryside, head to Pen y Fan.
-So pack your rucksack and take a look at all you need to know to tackle this popular walk.
+So pack your rucksack and grab your walking jacket, it's time to take a look at all you need to know to tackle this popular walk.

 Where is Pen y Fan?

 Pen y Fan is located in the heart of the Brecon Beacons National Park.
 This famous Brecon Beacons mountain range is in South Wales, forming the central section of the National Park.
 You’ll find Pen y Fan right in the middle of the Beacons Way, a popular long-distance walking footpath and route travelling from east to west.

 Pen y Fan is indeed a mountain, and the highest of its kind in South Wales.
 It also has a twin mountain, the peak of Corn Du.
 Together, the two peaks used to be known as ‘Arthur’s Seat’.